TradeMonster Review 2014: Commissions, Fees, and Minimum Deposit

 - Powerful, feature-rich trading tools

-- Excellent research amenities, customer service and education
+- Excellent research amenities and customer service

 - Additional 1.5 cents per share surcharge on extended hours trades